Oscillations in the height of the Yule tree and application to the binary search tree: Previous results and discussion

-Combining Drmota's result on the convergence of the distribution and Theorem $\ref{thconvergencearbre}$, we get the following corollary. \begin{corollary} The asymptotic $\eqref{asymptyn}$ holds. \end{corollary} In particular, this implies \eqref{periodrmota} and \eqref{periodrmota2} which are the analogue results to Corollary $\ref{coroperio}$.
-An interesting and open question is the asymptotic behaviour of the number of particles at the highest position.
-We will denote $C_n$ this quantity for a binary search tree with $n$ nodes and $F_t$ for the Yule-time process at time $t$.
-By differentiating $\mathbb{E}\left(F_t\right)$ and applying to it Corollary $\ref{coroperio2}$ we obtain that: $\mathbb{E}(F_t)=P(a_{t})+o_t(1)$ where $P$ is a $1$-periodic function.
-The fact that $y_n(1)=e^{\frac{n}{c^+}+\frac{3\log}{2(c^+-1)}+D+o_n(1)}$ and the work of Drmota \cite{drmota2004robson} tells us that we have an analogue for $\mathbb{E}(C_n)$.
-Moreover, it is shown in $\cite{drmota2004profile}$ that the oscillations of $\mathbb{E}(C_n)$ around $c^+$ are at most of order $10^{-4}$, which may suggest that $\mathbb{E}(C_n)$ converges.
-However it is quite possible to have small oscillations...
-This question is particularly interesting because it is related to a more general question, namely the convergence of the extremal process to a point process.
-Independently, Aïdekon, Berestycki, Brunet and Shi $\cite{aidekon2013branching}$ and Arguin, Bovier and Kistler $\cite{arguin2013extremal}$ have proved the convergence of the extremal process of branching Brownian motion and Madaule $\cite{madaule2011convergence}$ of the branching random walk with non-lattice support.
-The lattice case has not been dealt with and the behaviour of $\mathbb{E}(F_t)$ could shed a first light on this case.\\ Finally, the question of the almost sure behaviour of the height and of the saturation level for the binary search tree has been dealt with by Roberts in $\cite{roberts2010almost}$, where he showed that:
+Furthermore, the asymptotic behaviour of $\mathbb{E}(\tilde{F}_t)$ is especially interesting because it is related to a more general question, namely the convergence of the extremal point process.
+In the case of the branching Brownian motion, it has been shown independently by Aïdékon, Berestycki, Brunet and Shi $\cite{aidekon2013branching}$ and Arguin, Bovier and Kistler $\cite{arguin2013extremal}$ that the extremal point process of branching Brownian motion converges and Madaule $\cite{madaule2011convergence}$ proved the analogous result for branching random walks with non-lattice support.
+The lattice case has not been dealt with and the behaviour of $\mathbb{E}(\tilde{F}_t)$ could shed a first light on this case.

+Analogous questions for the binary search tree will also be discussed in a next section.